 - Wilderness Trail – a moderate 3.1 mile trail with a camping area along the large loop

-We traveled from the northeast side of San Antonio mid morning, and arrived at Hill Country State Natural Area headquarters late in the morning.
-Although August is behind us, and many people have been declaring the arrival of fall, it still felt like a very hot, sunny, summer day.
+We traveled from the northeast side of San Antonio mid morning, and arrived at Hill Country State Natural Area HQ late in the morning.
+It felt very hot on our first visit in the summer.
 The staff advised us to take the West Peak Overlook Trail in order to find the best scenic views inside the park.
 Since part of the initial trail was closed for unknown reasons, we had to use the Spring Branch Trail to reach the Overlook Trail.

-Unfortunately, we could not continue much further even though there were sure to be many other spectacular views.
+Unfortunately, we could not continue much further on our first visit.
 Abbey was consuming most of our drinking water, and consistently seeking shade.
 This behavior was indicative of potential overheating.
 Such behavior for her was abnormal, even in very hot weather.
 She desired to hike, but her body was unable to take the heat at Hill Country State Natural Area.
-We had no choice other than to turn back, but we will return to hike the most challenging trails with scenic views.
+We had no choice other than to turn back, but we returned in the winter when the weather was not a factor.

 - Cougar Canyon Overlook Trail – 1.5 mile loop with steep inclines, and scenic views on the far north side